-Serbia: Hidden and environment costs of electricity from coal fired TPPs12.
-August 2015. / News Serbia Energy
+Serbia: Hidden and environment costs of electricity from coal fired TPPs, News Serbia Energy

 Almost all power utilities recently were under pressure from Green NGOs from EU to shutdown older coal fired power plants or to prepare the decommissioning scenarios.
 Old facilities lack modernization of environment protection systems.